 Missing emotions and spontaneous feedback

-Emoticons, emojis, and interjections are the highest expressions of respondents emotion.
-Don’t expect more and if your topic is emotionally and spontaneously oriented, just choose an offline focus group or a video-based session.
+Emoticons, emojis, and interjections are the highest expressions of respondents’ emotions.
+Don’t expect more and if your topic is emotionally and spontaneously oriented, just choose an offline focus group or at least a video-based online session.

 Expect that the discussed topic range of the online session will cover only about half of the offline FG.
-This means you the 90min online group will cover the content of the 45min offline group.
+This means the 90min online group will cover the content of the 60min offline group.
 People need time to read the question first and then to type answers.
 Keep this in your mind when you plan the schedule.

 Senses: no touch, no smell, no 3D